 Although the children grew up speaking both French and English, Charlie himself stayed away from French and remained loyal to English.

-Later, when I was about to leave, Eugene saw me again and called his photographer to click our pictures.
+Later that night, when I was about to leave, Eugene saw me again and called his photographer to click our pictures.
+A photo with an Indian soul.
 My day was made. 😀

 The next day while taking the museum tour the guide told me, Chaplin had three fears in his life.